2020 is the pivotal period where digitalization is directing the world.

 Contextualization: embedding abstract concepts in a real-life context

-When working on developing your educational app, it is important to distinguish what qualities are genuine and can be included in your educational app development.
+When working on education app development, it is important to distinguish what qualities are genuine and can be included in your education mobile app development.
 Here are some:

 1. Text Overload